davidmoten/odata-client/README.md

 # odata-client
-Generate java client for a service described by OData CSDL 4.0 metadata
+Generates java client for a service described by OData CSDL 4.0 metadata.

+Status: *pre-alpha* (in development)